 Sigla may be accepted as names of taxa, provided that they are meaningful to virologists in the field, normally as represented by study groups.

 Comment: Sigla are names comprising letters and/or letter combinations taken from words in a compound term.
-The name of the genus Comovirushas the sigla stem "Co-" from cowpea and "-mo-" from mosaic; the name of the family Reoviridaehas the sigla stem "R" from "Respiratory, "e" from "enteric" and "o" from "orphan".
+The name of the genus Comovirus has the sigla stem "Co-" from cowpea and "-mo-" from mosaic; the name of the family Reoviridae has the sigla stem "R" from "Respiratory, "e" from "enteric" and "o" from "orphan".

 Decision making